-Brian O'Nolan (5 October 1911 1 April 1966) was an Irish civil servant, novelist, columnist and satirist, and one of the giants of twentieth-century Irish modernism.
-He was best known under his many pseudonyms, notably Miles na gCopaleen for his satirical newspaper column An Cruiskeen Lawn and his Irish-language novel, An Béal Bocht, and most famously Flann O'Brien for his English-language novels.
+Brian Ó Nualláin/Brian O'Nolan (5 October 1911 1 April 1966) was an Irish civil servant, novelist, columnist and satirist, and one of the giants of twentieth-century Irish modernism.
+He was best known under his many pseudonyms, notably Myles na gCopaleen for his satirical newspaper column An Cruiskeen Lawn and his Irish-language novel, An Béal Bocht ("The Poor Mouth"), and most famously Flann O'Brien for his English-language novels.

 Works by O'Nolan with TV Tropes articles:

-- The Alcoholic: O'Nolan was an alcoholic for much of his life, which possible contributed to his eventual throat cancer and heart attack.
+- The Alcoholic: O'Nolan was an alcoholic for much of his life, which almost certainly contributed to his eventual throat cancer and heart attack.

-- Bilingual Bonus: O'Nolan spoke fluent Irish, and passable German, French and Latin.
+- Bilingual Bonus: O'Nolan was raised an Irish speaker and spoke fluent English and passable German, French and Latin.
 All of which appear in his work.

 - From Beyond the Fourth Wall: In his newspaper column Cruiskeen Lawn, Myles would often interject comments on the column itself from "The Plain People of Ireland", who were a rather dense bunch of people who would ask him what he was going on about or criticise the writing.
 Myles would often take offence at this and break off the conversation.